content-left-bg.png

 Instruct participants to check the throwing and landing areas are clear before commencing preparation to throw.

-Implement a safe thowing procedure to ensure throwing occurs in one direction only.
+Implement a safe throwing procedure to ensure throwing occurs in 1 direction only.

 Check equipment for damage before and during the activity (e.g. cracked or bent javelins).
 Withdraw any damaged equipment from use.